Pavement licences

 4. Image(s) of the proposed tables and chairs to be placed on the highway

-When we consider an application, a primary consideration is the amount of footway that will remain clear, if your application is successful.
-That is to say how easily can the public use the footway adjacent to your barriers/ tables/ chairs without impediment and/ or obstruction.
+Access: When considering an application, a primary consideration is the amount of footway that will remain clear, if your application is successful.
 We must ensure that members of the public who may be accompanied by a guide dog, or use a wheelchair, or carry babies/ infants in a pushchair can do so without obstruction.
-In addition, social distancing must be considered in respect of your customers and the wider general public.

 • There must be 1.5 metres clearance between the boundary of the area used for tables and chairs and the edge of the footway to allow proper access for wheelchairs, pushchairs, etc.

-If you are not able to demonstrate that good access to the footway is available for all of the public in respect of your application, it is likely to be refused, so it is in your interest to provide this information where you cannot provide 1.5 metres of clear footway.
-If your application is refused you will not recieve a refund, so please ensure it is complete when you submit it to us.
+If you are not able to demonstrate that good access to the footway is available for all of the public in respect of your application, it is likely to be refused.
+It is in your interest to provide this information where you cannot provide 1.5m of clear footway - please complete and submit our mitigating circumstances form.

 Consultation